makersacademy/chitter-challenge/README.md

 Setup instructions:
 -------

-INCLUDE in HERE:
+THINGS TO INCLUDE HERE:

-- How to setup the project
+- How to setup the project.
+For example...
-- e.g. clone the repo
+- Clone the repo
-- run bundle install
+- Run bundle install
 - rspec to run tests
 - rackup to run app and view at local host
-- create the database
+- Create the database
-- create the test database
+- Create the test database
-- anything else?
+- Anything else another developer would need to get started?